 “But mark this: There will be terrible times in the last days.
 People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents, ungrateful, unholy, without self-control, brutal, not lovers of the good, treacherous, rash, conceited, lovers of pleasure rather than lovers of God.”
 2 Timothy 3:1-4

-God has given me a huge burden and desire to confront this generational divide that is so prevalent.
-I hate that Satan is using it in the church and in families to discredit the name of Christ.
-Our goal, as members of His body, should be to know and love Him above all else.
+I hate that the enemy is using this generational divide, in the church and in families, to discredit the name of Christ.
+Our goal as members of His body should be to know and love Him above all else.
 In the midst of the world’s increasing complexity, we must never forget the Gospel’s simplicity.
-Focusing on the gospel will cause our generational differences to fade into the background, as we find ourselves sitting beside each other at the foot of the cross.
+Focusing on the gospel will cause our generational differences to fade into the background as we find ourselves sitting beside each other at the foot of the cross.

 Finding this unity requires us to make concentrated efforts to die to ourselves, saturate our minds with God’s Word, repent of any contributions we have made to the disunity, listen to each other, and seek Gods face.
 We must die to any cultural loyalty that causes us to look at another person in a negative light and we must die to ourselves, so that Christ and His image might be formed in us.
 Loving each other from a distance is not an option.
 Ephesians 4:1-3 shows us that God’s desire is that we facilitate peace: